pkp/pkp-docs/coalition-publica/en/initial-setup.md

 ### Step 3.
 Ensure that you have entered an API key secret

-**The following step is only required if the journal is using OJS to publish content that requires subscription or is using OJS for workflow but not publishing.**
+**The following step is only required if an API Key is requested by Coalition Publica.**

 In your OJS configuration file (`config.inc.php` in your OJS installation directory) you will find a directive called “`api_key_secret`”.
 By default this setting is empty.
 If so, change it to contain a sequence of 32 characters or more (any letters and symbols).
 This will help make your installation more secure when using API keys.